Philippine Army F.C.

 Philippine Army Football Club is a football section of the Philippine Army.
 It was founded in 1960 through the effort of the Special Services Unit that promotes sports and physical fitness within the army.
-The club last played in the Philippines Football League, the top-flight league of football in the Philippines.
+The club plays in the Philippines Football League, the top-flight league of football in the Philippines.

 History

-In 2003, the club participated in the inaugural edition of ASEAN Club Championship held in Jakarta, Indonesia, where they finished the tournament with 2 losses playing against Indian club, Kingfisher East Bengal and Thailand club, BEC Tero Sasana.
+In 2003, the club participated in the inaugural edition of the ASEAN Club Championship held in Jakarta, Indonesia, where they did not advance past the group stage against Indian club Kingfisher East Bengal and Thai club BEC Tero Sasana.

 Philippine Army participated in the sole season of the Filipino Premier League in 2008, winning over Giligans in the league final match.

 United Football League

 Philippine Army played in the now-defunct United Football League, which was the de facto top-tier league in the Philippines.
 Initially the club was among the top teams in the league, finishing third in the 2011 season.
 They finished 9th in the following two seasons in.
 The club avoided relegation by winning against Union Internacional Manila in the playoff.

 Football crest as Philippine Army GTI (2014 UFL).

 For the 2014 UFL season, Philippine Army had a temporary merger with General Trias International and the military squad was bolstered by Korean players.
 The move was done due to difficulties in scheduling the training of its players, enlisted soldiers often called into duty.
 The team played as Philippine Army GTI for that season.

 At the latter part of the 2015 season, Philippine Army was disqualified from the United Football League including any related competitions.